brigancer/flavors/README.md

 	2. Park, Donghyeon, et al. "FlavorGraph: a large‐scale food‐chemical graph for generating food representations and recommending food pairings."
 Scientific Reports 11.1 (2021): 931.

-The first paper, Schreurs et al. (2024), uses machine learning to predict beer flavor and consumer appreciation from the chemical properties of the beer.
-The authors collected data on 250 commercial Belgian beers, including their chemical composition, sensory attributes (as assessed by a trained tasting panel), and consumer reviews.
-They then trained a variety of machine learning models to predict sensory attributes and consumer appreciation from the chemical data.
-The best-performing model was a Gradient Boosting Regression model, which was able to accurately predict consumer appreciation.
+Schreurs et al. (2024): This study used machine learning to predict beer flavor and consumer appreciation from the chemical composition of beers.
+It analyzed 250 commercial Belgian beers, measuring over 200 chemical properties and incorporating sensory analysis from a trained tasting panel and over 180,000 consumer reviews.
+The study found that a Gradient Boosting Regression model could accurately predict consumer appreciation and identified specific compounds as drivers of beer flavor.

-The second paper, Park et al. (2021), introduces FlavorGraph, a large-scale graph network of food ingredients and chemical compounds.
-The authors used a graph embedding method to learn food representations from FlavorGraph.
-These food representations were then used to recommend food pairings.
-The authors showed that their method outperformed other methods in a node clustering task, which involves categorizing features of food.
+Park et al. (2021): This study introduced FlavorGraph, a large-scale graph network of food ingredients and chemical compounds.
+The graph was constructed using data from food databases and recipe co-occurrence information.
+The authors used a graph embedding method called metapath2vec to learn food representations that capture both chemical similarity and recipe co-occurrence information.
+These representations were then used to recommend food pairings.

-This project will use the data and methods from both papers to predict beer-food pairings.
-The data from Schreurs et al. (2024) will be used to train a model to predict beer flavor from chemical data.
-The data from Park et al. (2021) will be used to train a model to predict food pairings from food representations.
-These two models will then be combined to predict beer-food pairings.

-The code for this project is written in Python.
-The main libraries used are scikit-learn, XGBoost, and PyTorch.
-The code is organized into the following files:

-	●data_processing.py: This file contains code for processing the data from both papers.
-	●beer_flavor_model.py: This file contains code for training and evaluating the beer flavor model.
-	●food_pairing_model.py: This file contains code for training and evaluating the food pairing model.
-	●beer_food_pairing_model.py: This file contains code for combining the beer flavor model and the food pairing model to predict beer-food pairings.

-To run the code, you will need to have Python 3.6 or later installed.
-You will also need to install the following libraries:

- 	●scikit-learn
-	●XGBoost
-	●PyTorch

-Once you have installed the required libraries, you can run the code by executing the following command in your terminal:

- 	●python beer_food_pairing_model.py

-This will train the models and predict beer-food pairings.
-The results will be saved to a file called beer_food_pairings.csv.
+By combining the chemical data from Schreurs et al. (2024) with the FlavorGraph representations from Park et al. (2021), this project aims to create a model that can suggest beer-food pairings that are both chemically compatible and likely to be enjoyed by consumers.

+Repository Contents
+Data: Contains the datasets used in the project, including the beer chemical data from Schreurs et al. (2024) and the FlavorGraph data from Park et al. (2021).
+Notebooks: Jupyter notebooks detailing the data processing, exploratory data analysis (EDA), vectorization, dimensionality reduction, and model development steps.
+Slides: A presentation summarizing the project's background, methodology, results, and potential applications.

 I hope this README is helpful.
 Please let me know if you have any questions.